 First in a three-part series: “Patient privacy and healthcare data exchange: What privacy and compliance officers need to know to de-identify patient data and stay HIPAA compliant.“

 Privacy and compliance officers across the healthcare ecosystem today are part of an exciting new landscape of connecting data to improve patient outcomes.
-Sharing patient health data can improve care continuity, accelerate clinical research and help estimate and manage patient health risk factors.
+Sharing patient data can improve healthcare continuity, accelerate clinical research and help estimate and manage patient health risk factors.

-One major challenge is ensuring that data sharing with third parties is done in a manner that protects patient privacy at every step.
+One major challenge is ensuring that patient data sharing with third parties is done in a manner that protects patient privacy at every step.

 In this three-part series, we tackle several important questions facing privacy and compliance officers.
 We start with how and when an organization’s data is considered “de-identified” under the 1996 Health Insurance Portability and Accessibility Act (HIPAA).

-What does it mean to “de-identify” data?
+What does it mean to “de-identify” patient data?

 One way to protect patient privacy is to remove identifying information from the health data in question.
 This can include removing the patient’s name, address, date of birth and any other information that could enable their identity to become known.

-A first step is to “tokenize” data – the process of removing or modifying personally identifying information (PII) and creating anonymized and encrypted records that can be aggregated for research and analytics purposes.
+A first step is to tokenize patient data – the process of removing or modifying personally identifying information (PII) and creating anonymized and encrypted records that can be aggregated for research and analytics purposes.
 Strong tokenization schemes must ensure that the reverse engineering or correlation to other available identifying information will not risk re-identifying any given patient.

-Under the Safe Harbor method, a predetermined set of 18 data values must be redacted from a dataset.
+Under the Safe Harbor method, a predetermined set of 18 data values must be redacted from a patient dataset.
 Safe Harbor is a highly prescriptive method that protects patient privacy.
 However, it also greatly reduces the utility of the remaining dataset for research purposes.
 A straightforward example is that removing service dates, such as admission and discharge dates, means that information that could help understand disease progression is no longer available in a dataset.